 The list will periodically update showing the current status of pending requests.
 As requests are added, the list will increase and as the songs are played on air it will reduce.
 If there are none, it will show 'No pending requests'.

 There is a limit to the number of requests you can make per day, which is currently set to three.
 After each successful request, your remaining requests will decrease by one.
 When the count reaches zero, you will not be able to make any more requests on that day.
 The counter resets back to three at midnight UK time.

 Important; Cookies must be enabled on your device to use the request system.
 If they are not enabled you can still use the instrument and song search, but the Send Request button will be deactivated and a message displayed informing you to enable cookies.

 Privacy notice: The cookie stores the name and location you entered for the request.
 No other personal details are stored.

 Request Library Information

 There are two music libraries for the station and request system.
 The station library is stored on the station computer, the request library is stored on a separate web server.
 All instruments and song titles for the request system are contained in the request library.
 When the request page is opened, the library is downloaded from the web server to your browser.

 The request page software periodically checks for library updates while it is running on your browser.
 However, if you have the page open when a library update takes place, there will be a short interval where your browser library is not up to date.

-If a request is submitted at this time, it will result in either;
+If a request is submitted at this time, it may result in either;